Nagios Troubleshooting Guide

 Tip

-Use the Perl integration if you are using CentOS 5 or lower.
+Use the Perl integration if you use CentOS 5 or lower.

 Trigger a test incident to make sure that the Perl script will run